-Regulatory Requirements and Best Practice – This 2 day entry to intermediate level course is designed for both new and existing technical records personnel, the course may also be of benefit if you are considering employment within the Continuous Airworthiness Management Organization as a technical records administrator or officer.
+Regulatory Requirements and Best Practice – This 2-day entry to the intermediate level course is designed for both new and existing technical records personnel, the course may also be of benefit if you are considering employment within the Continuous Airworthiness Management Organization as a technical records administrator or officer.

-Technical records is the hub of the CAMO group and it is usually the starting point for internal, external and regulatory audits, typical duties of a Tech Records Officer include the following
+Technical records are the hub of the CAMO group and it is usually the starting point for internal, external, and regulatory audits, typical duties of a Tech Records Officer include the following

 – Update & Monitor Removal/ Installation of Aircraft/ Engines/ APU/ Propeller Assembly and components inc A/C Hours Cycs & Lndgs.

-– Updating/preparing complied AD, SB, and EO Monthly Status Reports carried out on Aircrafts/ Engines/ Propellers
+– Updating/preparing complied AD, SB, and EO Monthly Status Reports carried out on aircraft/ Engines/ Propellers

 – Build-up/ Update Engine, APU & Major Components

 – Review and File Aircraft work packages (light and heavy checks, out-of-phase items, and modifications)